Peruvian Law Expert

 III.
 Scope of Opinion

-Courts often require an expert to verify foreign law, explain interpretation, and provide a structured opinion tied to the legal questions.
+Foreign courts often require expert evidence to verify foreign law, explain interpretation, and connect Peruvian legal sources to the specific questions in dispute.

-Independence is addressed in the engagement terms and the report's declaration.
-I reserve the right to decline matters where independence could be questioned.
+Independence is addressed in the engagement terms and the expert report.
+Dr. Miranda reserves the right to decline matters where independence, conflict, scope, or professional boundaries cannot be properly maintained.

 Scheduling is aligned with confirmed scope and the court deadline.
-Expedited handling may be available for urgent matters (subject to availability).
+Priority handling may be considered for urgent matters, subject to availability and professional feasibility.

-Fees are quoted based on complexity, scope, document volume, and urgency.
-After a brief scoping review, you receive a fixed-fee proposal tailored to the court requirements.
+Engagement terms are based on the legal questions, document volume, court requirements, confidentiality needs, independence requirements, and deadline.
+After a brief scoping review, instructing counsel receives a written engagement proposal tailored to the matter.

 What qualifies an attorney to provide an expert opinion on Peruvian law?

-A qualified expert should be an active Peruvian attorney with relevant civil-law experience and properly cited Peruvian legal sources.
+A qualified Peruvian law expert should be an active Peru-qualified attorney with relevant civil-law experience, a clear professional record, and the ability to explain Peruvian legal sources in a format usable by a foreign court.

 How do we start?

-More detail: I confirm availability, perform a conflict check, and provide engagement terms and a fixed-fee proposal before work begins.
+More detail: Dr. Miranda confirms availability, performs a conflict check, defines scope, and provides written engagement terms before work begins.

 Are you admitted to practice law in the United States or the United Kingdom?

-No. I am a Peruvian attorney.
-I provide independent expert opinions on Peruvian law for instructing counsel in foreign proceedings.
+No. Dr. Miranda is a Peruvian attorney.
+He provides independent expert opinions on Peruvian law for instructing counsel in foreign proceedings.

 Do you work directly with the parties involved in the case?

-No. Expert opinions are prepared exclusively for instructing counsel.
-I do not advise parties directly.
+No. Expert opinions for foreign proceedings are prepared for instructing counsel.
+Dr. Miranda does not advise parties directly in the foreign case.

-More detail: All communications are handled through instructing counsel.
-No attorney-client relationship is formed until an engagement letter is executed.
+More detail: Communications are handled through instructing counsel.
+No attorney-client relationship is formed until engagement terms are confirmed in writing.

 Can you provide expert opinions on Peruvian criminal law?

-No. My practice focuses on Peruvian civil law (family law, succession, and private international law-related matters).
+No. This service focuses on Peruvian civil law, family law, succession law, exequatur, notarial practice, registry matters, and private international law-related issues.

-Can you provide an affidavit / expert declaration format?
+Can you provide an affidavit or expert declaration format?

 Yes.
-Reports can be structured as an expert declaration with numbered conclusions, an independence statement, and annexes.
+Reports can be structured as an expert declaration or affidavit-style report with numbered conclusions, independence statement, and annexes.

 Do you provide expert testimony?

-Yes, subject to availability.
-Testimony may be provided via video conference or in person in select matters.
+Yes, subject to availability and scope.
+Testimony may be provided by video conference or in person in selected matters.

-More detail: Terms are discussed during the initial assessment, based on jurisdiction and scheduling.
+More detail: Terms are discussed during the initial assessment, based on jurisdiction, scheduling, court requirements, and professional feasibility.

-For instructions, availability, and a proposal, please email:
+For instructions, availability, and a written engagement proposal, please email:

 counsel@albertomiranda.org

-• Jurisdiction / Court (and case caption if available)
+• Jurisdiction or court, and case caption if available

 Important: Please do not email sensitive documents until engagement terms are confirmed and a secure exchange method is established.
-By contacting us, you acknowledge our Privacy Policy.
+By contacting Alberto Miranda Abogados, you acknowledge the Privacy Policy.

 Dr. Alberto Miranda - Peruvian Law Expert